open-source-modelling/insurance_python/vasicek_one_factor/README.md

   - `lam`   ... float, long term mean level.
 All future trajectories of r will evolve around this mean level in the long run.
   - `sigma` ... float, instantaneous volatility measures instant by instant the amplitude of randomness entering the system.
   - `T`     ... integer, end modelling time.
 From 0 to T the time series runs.
-  - `dt`    ... float, increment of time that the proces runs on.
+  - `dt`    ... float, increment of time that the process runs on.
 Ex. dt = 0.1 then the time series is 0, 0.1, 0.2,...

 ### Output